component-driven/component-driven-development/src/exercises/exercise11/Readme.md

 ### Task

-Create two components that will incapsulate styles required for a sticky footer:
+Create two components that will encapsulate styles required for a sticky footer:

 * A container (wrapper) component (`Container`), that
 * A footer component (`Footer`), that shifts its content to the bottom of the page.